DKMld/DKMld/README.md

 - 👋 Hi, I’m @DKMld
 - 👀 I’m interested in learning new stuff :)
-- 🌱 I’m currently learning Python in SoftUni
+- 🌱 I’m currently working on my Python projects.
 - 📫 How to reach me :
 -                     email: miti_01@abv.bg
 -                     linkedin: linkedin.com/in/dimitar-mladenov-2a84a7261